 Top of the page

-Hemorrhoids are enlarged veins that develop in the anal canal.
-Bleeding during bowel movements, itching, swelling, and rectal pain are the most common symptoms.
-They can be uncomfortable at times, but hemorrhoids rarely are a serious problem.
+Hemorrhoids are swollen veins that develop in the anal canal.
+Bleeding during bowel movements, itching, and rectal pain are the most common symptoms.
+Hemorrhoids can be uncomfortable at times, but rarely are they a serious problem.

-You can treat most hemorrhoids with simple changes to your diet and bowel habits.
+Most of the time, you can treat them with simple changes to your diet and bowel habits.
 These changes include eating more fibre and not straining to pass stools.
-Most hemorrhoids do not need surgery or other treatment unless they are very large and painful or bleed a lot.
+Most hemorrhoids don't need surgery or other treatment unless they are very large and painful or bleed a lot.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

 Call your doctor or nurse advice line now or seek immediate medical care if:

 Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

 Enter F228 in the search box to learn more about "Hemorrhoids: Care Instructions".